Scleverlin/Verilog_Basic_Circuits/README.md

 A program counter;

-An unit to give the next imm_addr for program counter ;
+An unit to give the next inst_mem_addr for program counter ;

 An instruction decoder;